BattmannWann/Soundboard-Using-PySide6/README.md

 # Soundboard-Using-PySide6
 This is a soundboard created through the PySide6 library.
 The aim is to provide a free soundboard alternative to Discord's paywalled and limited feature set.

+However, this application can be used anywhere that a user wishes to play audio through their microphones, allowing a universal soundboard for any application, all in one place.